-If you’re anything like us, you’re looking forward to celebrating patriotism by eating a lot of delicious summery food tomorrow.
+If you’re anything like us, you’re looking forward to celebrating patriotism today by eating a lot of delicious summery food.
 Crowd-pleasing Fourth of July staples are so comforting, they’re practically begging to be included in wedding menus.
 But can they make it from the backyard grill to your reception table or cocktail hour?
 Definitely — it just takes a few elegant touches.

 Photo: Revert Photo